Alazaizeh/reading-notes/Code301/class-13.md

 ![image](https://www.opc-router.de/wp-content/uploads/2021/03/mongodb_thumbnail.png)

 ### Why do we need to pull our MongoDB database string out of our server and put it into our .env?
+To keep it secret
 ### What is middleware?
+Middleware is a type of computer software that provides services to software applications beyond those available from the operating system.
 ### What does app.use(express.json()) do?
+to recognize the incoming Request
 ### What does the /:id mean in a route?
+Route parameters are named URL segments that are used to capture the values specified at their position in the URL.
+The captured values are populated in the req.params object, with the name of the route parameter specified in the path as their respective keys.
 ### What is the difference beween PUT and PATCH?
+The main difference between the PUT and PATCH method is that the PUT method uses the request URI to supply a modified version of the requested resource which replaces the original version of the resource, whereas the PATCH method supplies a set of instructions to modify the resource.
 ### How do you make a defalut value in a schema?
+schemas can define default values for certain paths.
+If you create a new document without that path set, the default will kick in.
 ### What does a 500 error status code mean?
+500 means Internal Server Error, which can be anything from a missing header field the backend accessed without checking its existence to an unreachable third party service the backend wanted to call.
 ### What is the difference between a status 200 and a status 201?
+The 200 status code is by far the most common returned.
+It means, simply, that the request was received and understood and is being processed.
+A 201 status code indicates that a request was successful and as a result, a resource has been created